 DINNER

-This is the only meal I truly plan – often taken from requests by my family.
+This is the only meal I truly plan – often taken from requests by my family or new recipes I want to try.

 Crockpot Hamburgers with grilled onions & frozen peas